markvogt/2025-Python_AprilTags/README.md

 # MARK'S JOURNAL

+## 2025 03 28 MV:
+- CONTINUED efforts to get Pixhawk 2.4.8 flight controller integrated with RPi (still installing code)
+- NOTE: it appears that even when adhering to the best practice of employing python VIRTUAL ENVIRONMENTS (mine is /.venv/) there are STILL python packages which MUST also be installed at the SYSTEM/default/OS level, using "sudo apt-get install <package name>  - very confusing, except if you consider that these contain C++ code that must be BUILT for a SPECIFIC PLATFORM, and then the regular-schmegular python packages in /.venv/ EXPECT these system-level packages to be present ?
+- DELETED virtual environment /.venv - ONLY USING SYSTEM install of python !!!
+- REPEATED all package installs (including sudo apt-get installs of platform-specific packages) per the video listed in 2025 03 27

+- REFERENCE: INSTALLED following packages using the exact commands provided ONE AT A TIME:
+-    Raspberry Pi:
+-    $ sudo raspi-config
+-    $ sudo nano /boot/config.txt
+-    $ sudo reboot
+-    $ sudo apt-get update
+-    $ sudo apt-get install python3-pip
+-    $ sudo apt-get install python3-dev python3-opencv python3-wxgtk4.0 python3-matplotlib python3-lxml libxml2-dev libxslt-dev
+-    $ sudo pip install PyYAML mavproxy
+-    $ sudo mavproxy.py --master=/dev/ttyAMA0

+- TRIED running > sudo mavproxy.py --master=/dev/tty/AMA0
+- => UNSUCCESSFUL :-( threw errors
+- TRIED simply running mavproxy.py  (hoping it could AUTO-DETECT the presence of a flight controller)
+- => SUCCESSFUL !!! detected the Pixhawk on "line 0"
+- UPDATED readme
+- SAVED | COMMITTED | PUSHED

 ## 2025 03 27 MV:
 - CONTINUED self-study
 - FOUND BETTER video series to follow RE: how to connect Pixhawk 2.4.8 flight controller to RPi4